User

 Community Rules ‼️

 Hi, All.
 As you know, I posted some rules in October, but it is time for an update.
 It is 2025, and I will work hard to make this community the best in cocktails, mixology, and hospitality.
 To achieve this, I must implement regulations to foster a healthy community and protect everyone.
 Check all the rules and leave a comment to complete the action.
 THE RULES ✅ Please introduce yourself (if you haven't done it yet) and tell us more about yourself.
-We are here to make friends and assist one another with any matters related to the purpose of this community's existence. ‼️ Also, it will help you to reach Level 2. ✅ No promotions or any other phishing messages not related to the bar industry, spirits or cocktail recipes.
+We are here to make friends and assist one another with any matters related to this community's purpose. ‼️ Also, it will help you to reach Level 2. ✅ No promotions or any other phishing messages not related to the bar industry, spirits or cocktail recipes.
 This community is not your promo platform.
 It is a friendly space for people who enjoy learning, sharing, and socialising, all while sharing a passion for cocktails. ‼️ Anyone who breaks this rule will be banned from the community. ✅ Add a photo or logo to your profile.
 Put a face to the name.
-Let's make it easier for others to connect with you and not think of you as a scammer. ‼️ I will remove any profile without a photo or avatar. ✅ Share your recipes or ones you find interesting in books, websites or visiting bars.
+Let's make it easier for others to connect with you and see you as someone, not a scammer. ‼️ I will remove any profile without a photo or avatar. ✅ Share your recipes or ones you find interesting in books, websites or visiting bars.
 Please do not share recipes found on other cocktail channels.
-As much as I support and respect other cocktail channels, none of them support JSOS, Mixology Hacks and, most importantly, this community. ‼️ I reserve the right to remove these posts. ✅ Engage in the community.
-It is a bartender and cocktail fan community, so it is like a bar.
+As much as I support and respect other cocktail channels, none of them supports JSOS, Mixology Hacks and, most importantly, this community. ‼️ I reserve the right to remove these posts. ✅ Engage in the community.
+It is a bartender and cocktail-fan community, so it feels like a bar.
 Start conversations.
 Don't be a stranger or spectator.
 We like active users. ‼️ Anyone who has not been active for a month will be removed. ⚠️ Finally, this is not a rule but an invitation.
 If you want to support this community, join my Patreon patreon.com/moodybartender and pledge your support.
 Your contribution will help keep this community free forever.
 Thank you!

 Community Rules ‼️

-1-30 of 445
+1-30 of 483

 powered by